How to Play Poker Online — A Comprehensive Guide

 Strong Hands

 Let’s assume you’re in a No Limit Hold ’em tournament.
 It’s usually advisable to play tight from the beginning so as not to go broke early.
 Raising only with strong starting hands, like pocket Aces, Kings and Queens, Ace-King and Ace-Queen suited, is solid advice.
-In a game like Omaha, a premium hand would contain pocket Aces, but it should also be double-suited to give two chances of making a flush.
+In Omaha, a premium hand would contain pocket Aces, but it also be double-suited to give two chances of making a flush.
 Good starting hands in lowball games like Razz need to contain mostly low-value cards, ideally below seven.

 Medium Strength Hands